 SEEGRUBE

-Mark and I had lunch at Restaurant Seegrube which does traditional Tyrolean food.
-The Weiner Schnitzel and potato salad was delicious.
+Mark and I had lunch at Restaurant Seegrube, which serves traditional Tyrolean food.
+The Weiner Schnitzel and potato salad is the dish you’re looking for.
+Simple.
+Tyrolean.
+Delicious.

 HAFELEKAR